Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ```hs
 pfield :: Term s (PScriptContext :--> PAsData PScriptPurpose)
 ```
+> Note: When extracting several fields from the same variable, you should instead use `pletFields`.
+See: [Extracting fields](#all-about-extracting-fields)

 Now, we can grab the `PScriptPurpose` from within the `PAsData` using `pfromData`-
 ```hs
 pfromData :: Term s (PAsData PScriptPurpose) -> Term s PScriptPurpose